Quantifiers on languages and codensity monads: Recognisers for operations given by -valued transductions

 \subsection{Recognising operations modelled by a monad $T$}

 \AP Consider a monad $(T,\eta,\mu)$ on a category $\C$.
-The \intro{Kleisli category} $\intro\Kl(T)$ for $T$ is equivalent to the category for \emph{free} \kl{$T$-algebras} and has played a crucial role in program semantics for modeling functions with side-effects.
-Formally, the objects of $\Kl(T)$ are just the objects in the underlying category $\C$.
-A morphism $X\to Y$ in $\Kl(T)$ (called a $T$-\intro{Kleisli map}) is by definition a morphism $X\to TY$ in $\C$.
+The \intro{Kleisli category} $\intro\Kl(T)$ for $T$ is equivalent to the category of \emph{free} \kl{$T$-algebras} and has played a crucial r\^ole in program semantics for modelling functions with side-effects.
+Formally, the objects of $\Kl(T)$ are the objects in the underlying category $\C$ and a morphism $X\to Y$ in $\Kl(T)$ (called a $T$-\intro{Kleisli map}) is a morphism $X\to TY$ in $\C$.
 One can think of an object $X$ in $\Kl(T)$ as the generator of the free algebra $TX$.
 Notice that morphisms $X\to Y$ in $\Kl(T)$ are in one-to-one correspondence with \kl{$T$-algebra} morphisms $TX\to TY$ between the corresponding free algebras.

-Hereafter we assume $T$ be an arbitrary \kl{commutative} and \kl{finitary} monad on $\Set$, and let $A,B$ be finite sets.
+Hereafter we assume $T$ is an arbitrary \kl{commutative} and \kl{finitary} monad on $\Set$, and let $A,B$ be finite sets.
 We start by observing that a \kl{Kleisli map} $R\colon \As\to T(\Bs)$ could be used to transform languages in the alphabet $B$ into languages in the alphabet $A$.
 Assume that $L=\phi^{-1}(P)$ for some monoid morphism $\phi\colon \Bs\to M$ and some $P\subseteq M$.
 We consider the function

-Since $T$ is a \kl{commutative monad}, we know that it lifts to the category of monoids, and hence we can see $T\phi$ as a monoid morphism.
+Since $T$ is a \kl{commutative monad}, we know that it lifts to the category of monoids and thus we can see $T\phi$ as a monoid morphism.
 If $R$ is also a monoid morphism, and we will assume this only in this subsection, then so is $T\phi\circ R$, and it could be used for language recognition in the standard way.
 Assuming that we have a way of turning the recognising sets in $M$ into recognising sets in $TM$, i.e., that we have a predicate transformer $\P M\to \P TM$ mapping $P$ to $\widetilde{P}$, we obtain a language $\widetilde{L}$ in $\As$ as the preimage of $\widetilde{P}$ under the morphism $T\phi\circ R$.

 \begin{remark} In the running example of the next subsection we will need maps $R$ that are not monoid morphisms, and in that setting we will have to use a matrix representation of the transduction instead.
 Nevertheless, the techniques used in the next subsection can be seen as an adaptation of the theory developed here for the case when $R$ is indeed a monoid morphism. \end{remark}